-Giving the ATV a full once-over will allow the owner to identify any obvious repairs.
-Remove all coverings, check the battery terminals, look for cracks in the tires, test the shocks (make sure to look for leaks), check the oil, and start the ATV from idle and listen to any odd sounds.
+Giving the ATV a full once-over will allow the owner to identify any obvious damage.
+Remove all coverings, check the battery terminals, look for cracks in the tires, test the shocks (make sure to look for leaks), check the oil, and start the ATV from idle and listen for any odd sounds.
 If possible, give the ATV a good test drive and observe the suspension, run through all the gears, and listen for anything that doesn’t seem right.

 - Oil + filter change

 Factors that will influence the cost of repairs include the age of the ATV, the number of miles it has, the model, whether it’s a two or four-stroke engine, and the way it was stored (under a tarp, garaged, etc.).

 An ATV can be cleaned in a very similar fashion to a car.
 A bucket with lukewarm water, a sponge/mitt/brush, a paint-safe soap, and a means of rinsing it off is all that is needed.
 Overall, the owner should:

 - Rinse off any large particles of dirt and other debris.